Death Row Conditions

 Lesotho seems to be the only country that is recognized for providing its prisoners with free medical care at government hospitals with nurses working onsite.
 This is a far cry from the conditions in Eritrea, Nigeria, and Tunisia, where prisoners reportedly are intentionally denied medical care, leading to serious health problems and to what some prisoners in Eritrea refer to as psychological torture.

-Physical torture has been reported or confirmed in many countries (including Algeria, Bahamas, Bahrain, Bangladesh, Burkina Faso, Cameroon, Central African Republic, China, Republic of Congo, China, Cuba, Democratic Republic of Congo, Equatorial Guinea, Egypt, Eritrea, Guinea, Guyana, Indonesia, Iran, Iraq, Jamaica, Jordan, Kenya, Kuwait, Laos, Malaysia, Mauritania, Morocco, Myanmar or Burma, Nigeria, Papua New Guinea, Qatar, Nigeria, Pakistan, Russia, Saint Vincent and Grenadines, Saudi Arabia, Somalia, Sudan, Swaziland, Syria, Tanzania, Thailand, Trinidad and Tobago, Tunisia, Uganda, and Yemen).
+Physical torture has been reported or confirmed in many countries (including Algeria, Bahamas, Bahrain, Bangladesh, Burkina Faso, Cameroon, Central African Republic, China, Cuba, Democratic Republic of Congo, Equatorial Guinea, Egypt, Eritrea, Guinea, Guyana, Indonesia, Iran, Iraq, Jamaica, Jordan, Kenya, Kuwait, Laos, Malaysia, Mauritania, Morocco, Myanmar or Burma, Nigeria, Papua New Guinea, Qatar, Nigeria, Pakistan, Russia, Saint Vincent and Grenadines, Saudi Arabia, Somalia, Sudan, Swaziland, Syria, Tanzania, Thailand, Trinidad and Tobago, Tunisia, Uganda, and Yemen).
 Torture on death row has been reported in Saint Lucia, Morocco, and Guinea.
 Custodial rape has been reported in Iran, including rape prior to execution for female inmates.
 Confessions are reportedly procured by torture in many countries, including Iraq, China, and the Democratic Republic of Congo.
-Prisoners subjected to torture in the Republic of Congo have died from their injuries.
-The same is true for prisoners in Uganda, where in 2009 there were 141 prisoner deaths nationwide partly due to mistreatment.
+Prisoners subjected to torture in Uganda have died from their injuries: in 2009 there were 141 prisoner deaths nationwide partly due to mistreatment.

 In some cases, guards are not the only ones inflicting violence on prisoners.
 Inmate-on-inmate violence is a problem in countries such as the Democratic Republic of Congo, Equatorial Guinea, Guatemala, Guinea, Jamaica, Kenya, Kuwait, Morocco, Papua New Guinea, Pakistan, Saint Vincent and the Grenadines, Swaziland, and Trinidad and Tobago.
 In Kenya, a parliamentary committee report attributed the bouts of prison violence to excessive idleness among the death row population (in many countries, prisoners on death row are deprived of access to work and educational programs).
 In Jamaica, prisoners often target mentally challenged prisoners.
 Abuse inflicted on juveniles and women is particularly prevalent, partly because women and juveniles are sometimes held alongside adult male offenders.
 Countries which fail to separate juveniles from adults include Antigua and Barbuda, Cameroon, Chad, Democratic Republic of Congo, Dominica, Equatorial Guinea, Egypt, Iran, Kenya, Laos, Lebanon, Papua New Guinea, Russia, Sri Lanka, Syria, and Yemen.
 Men and women are usually housed separately, but in Bangladesh, Cameroon, Democratic Republic of Congo, Equatorial Guinea, Gambia, and Iraq, organizations have reported that women and men are often not separated, leaving female prisoners susceptible to sexual assault.
 Where male and female prisoners are separated, such as in Antigua and Barbuda, Bahamas, Malawi and Morocco, conditions in the women’s facilities are often significantly better than in the men’s section of the prison.